zeinkap/yelp-camp/ReadMe.md

 # Having separate databases between development and production envrironments
 * adding environment variables (are hidden to other devs)
 * Create single databaseurl env variable with 2 differ values for local and heroku

+# Authorization
+* User can only edit/delete his campgrounds
+* Edit/delete options only available if he owns that campground

+# To Do
+* Add profile page for signed in user.
+Add profile avatar
+* for user reviews: Add star rating with date of when review posted.
+Add useful button with bulb icon and flag inappropriate button.
+Show avatar next to username.
+Add upload photo option